dustedmtl/lastu/docs/USERGUIDE.md

 ### Basic menu functions

-The functions below use the Windows platforms keys.
+The keyboard shortcuts described here are applicable for the Windows platforms.
 For macOS, substitute `Cmd` for `Ctrl`.

 A new window can be created with `Ctrl-N`, which copies the query and results from the currently active window, or `Shift-Ctrl-N`, which opens a new empty window.
 Queries from an wordlist file can be done with `Ctrl-I`.
 A different database can be opened with `Ctrl-D`.

 There are three ways to export/copy information:
- 1. `Ctrl-S` exports the result to file (csv/tsv/xlsx).
+ 1. `Ctrl-S` exports the results to file (csv/tsv/xlsx); default output format is in the configuration file.
  2. `Ctrl-E` copies the results to the clipboard.
  3. `Ctrl-C` allows the user to individually select rows, columns or cells and copy them to clipboard.